98.5 KLUC Las Vegas

 Join us on Feb.
 5th for the BIG GAME!
 Free event at Downtown Las Vegas Event Center | 21+

-Listen All Week To Win Ariana Grande Tickets!
+Listen All Weekend To Win Ariana Grande Tickets!

 We're sending you to her 'Dangerous Woman' tour stop at MGM Grand Garden Arena